-Ola Loa is an American made energy powder that comes in individual packs.
+Ola Loa is an American-made energy powder that comes in individual packs.
 It's expensive but is effective with Methylation.
 Dr. Richard Kunin MD developed Ola Loa, hence Methylation.

 My daughter and I prepare the power with 8 ounces of water and stir with a spoon until mixed.
-The vitamin powder is powerful, and any more water, it is too bulky to drink down in one sitting.
+The vitamin powder is potent, and any more water, it is too bulky to drink down in one sitting.

 12. Ginger Root

 Ginger root powder may help alleviate nausea, indigestion, wards of cold and flu, and improve circulation.
 Ginger root originated from the East as a medicinal plant for centuries.
-The Indians and ancient Chinese applied the ginger as a tonic to administer common ailments.
+The Indians and ancient Chinese applied ginger as a tonic to administer common ailments.
 You can take ginger as a capsule daily at meals, whether you're taking ginger root for indigestion, gout, or inflammation of the joints.

 I make my capsules with the freshest ginger root powder I can find on the market.
 Ginger root is suitable for vegetarians and vegans.
 Keep in mind the powder reduces inflammation in the joints, helps with digestion problems, gout, wards off colds and flu, improves circulation.